Michael Hintze, Baron Hintze

 Michael Hintze, Baron Hintze, AM (born 27 July 1953) is an Australian-British businessman and philanthropist, based in the United Kingdom.

-According to the Sunday Times 2019 Rich List, Hintze's net worth is 1.5 billion, an increase of 120 million from 2018.
-In the 2016 Forbes magazine list of The World's Billionaires, he was the world's 1,011th richest person, with a net worth of approximately 1.8 billion.

 Early life

-After his grandparents fled from Russia after the 1917 Bolshevik revolution, he was born in the Chinese city of Harbin.
-After Mao Zedong and the Chinese Communist Party took over power, his refugee parents left for Australia.
+After his grandparents fled from Russia following the 1917 Bolshevik revolution, he was born in the Chinese city of Harbin.
+Then, after Mao Zedong and the Chinese Communist Party took over power of China, his refugee parents left for Australia.

 Raised by his mother in Sydney, he was educated at St Leo's College, Wahroonga.
 He then studied at the University of Sydney where he obtained a BSc degree in physics in 1975 and a BE degree in engineering in 1977, residing at St John's College and working as a tutor at Sancta Sophia College.
-He also holds an MSc degree in Acoustics from the University of New South Wales, an MBA degree from Harvard Business School, an Honorary Doctorate of Business from the University of New South Wales, and a DEng (honoris causa) from the University of Sydney.
+He also holds an MSc degree in acoustics from the University of New South Wales, an MBA degree from Harvard Business School, an Honorary Doctorate of Business from the University of New South Wales, and a DEng (honoris causa) from the University of Sydney.

 On graduation, he joined the Australian Army for three years, rising to the rank of captain.
 Following that, he worked as an electrical design engineer for Civil and Civic Pty Ltd. in Australia.